Skip to content

 • A compendium containing the excerpted portions of the cases and of the evidence to which the party intends to refer during the hearing or conference (for civil cases);

-It is also counsel’s obligation to upload proposed exhibits into Case Center within the appropriate event bundle.
-Each exhibit should be clearly labelled and uploaded as a separate document, as the Registrar can only add one electronic exhibit stamp per document.
+It is also counsel and parties’ obligation to upload proposed exhibits into Case Center within the appropriate event bundle.
+Each exhibit should be clearly labelled with a clear and neutral description as the document title so that it is easily identifiable.
+Each exhibit should be uploaded as a separate document, as the Registrar can only add one electronic exhibit stamp per document.

 If you are the last defence counsel to fill out the pre-trial conference form in a criminal matter before the Superior Court of Justice, you must upload the form into the “Pre-Trial Conference Form” section of the Judicial Pre-Trial bundle.
-For more information on the pre-trial conference form, please visit Criminal Rules & Forms.
+For more information on the pre-trial conference form, see the following link: https://www.ontariocourts.ca/scj/areas-of-law/criminal/criminal-rules-forms/

 1. Prior to uploading to Case Center, counsel must ensure the prefix -ph- is at the beginning of the file name so that the file name appears as follows: -ph- JPT form.pdf